kimhuijuhn/kanbas-client/README.md

 ### Things to do
 - [X] Implement basic structure with HTML
-- [X] Apply responsive design using Bootstrap
+- [ ] Apply responsive design using Bootstrap - finish by Monday, Feb 9
-- [ ] Make pages dynamic using Javascript & Redux
+- [ ] Make pages dynamic using Javascript & Redux - finish by Wednesday, Feb 11
+- [ ] Begin serverside development

+### Dev Log
+- I am starting to lose momentum here...
+Need some kickstarter action items to refuel the project.